tarekziade/share/API.rst

 An application is registered under a short identifier that will be used in the endpoints.

-Application that are registered get an API key they can use to query the server.
+Applications that are registered get an API key they can use to query the service.
 They are only able to retrieve the public keys for their users.

 The API key is passed to the endpoint with an **api_key**